 She shook her head frantically.
 'No no no!
 Look by the statues!'

-I followed her gaze to the griffin statues either side of the doors to see a werewolf around the bases, pushing over new first-years.
+I followed her gaze to the griffin statues either side of the doors to see a werewolf around the bases, seemingly looking for something.
 I felt a pain in my shoulder and saw the werewolf girl and her group shoved past me roughly, heading towards the lone wolf by the statues.
 'We don't wanna be involved with werewolf matters,' Laila whispered.
 'Especially you meif'wa.'

 'Yeah, I think I know that already,' I mumbled, watching the werewolves grin at the sight of the lone wolf.
 But when I looked closer, that wolf by the statue looked a little...runty...

 When the gathering approached, his dark red ears and tail dropped and he lowered his posture, as if in submission.
 I thought nothing of it at the time.
 Maybe he's intimidated by the bigger group and is making way for them.
+But why did it seem like he was searching for something...?
 'C'mon.'
-I pulled Laila to the garden around the flag pole, the material atop the wooden cylinder proudly.
+I pulled Laila to the garden around the flag pole, the material atop the wooden cylinder waving proudly.
 I sat down in the grass and took off my bag.
 Laila joined me on the ground as I rummaged through it, searching for my timetable.

 Laila sighed.
 'No, I'm in 345.
 Aww man!
 At least we get a chance to make new friends, right?'